-- 1. An application must be completed, an intake interview, and a letter provided to the college explaining the circumstances of the prior withdrawal and how the student will be successful during this enrollment. - 2.
+- 1. A current admissions application must be completed and a letter provided to the college explaining the circumstances of the prior withdrawal and how the student will be successful during this enrollment. - 2.
 A \$500 fee will be paid by re-enrolling student for an evaluation exam, to determine the hours to be accepted for enrollment.
-This Fee is non-refundable and must be paid prior to scheduling. - 3.
-Student letter, exam results, and the educator's recommendation will be reviewed at the next scheduled staff meeting for consideration of re-entry; if the student is accepted for re-entry, the student will be placed in the appropriate course level. - 4.
+This Fee is non-refundable and with approval may be added to the students account.
+This fee can be waived under certain circumstances at the discretion of the School Director. - 3.
+Student letter, exam results, and the educator's recommendation will be reviewed for consideration of re-entry; if the student is accepted for re-entry, the student will be placed in the appropriate course level. - 4.
 Prior hours accepted by the College towards a re-entry student may vary from program to program. - 5.
 The decision for re-entry of the applicant acceptance and placement level of program, or denial, made by the school will be mailed to the student within 7 business days.
 The decision is final and no appeals are allowed. - 6.
 Students accepted for re-entry must make an appointment with the business office and /or financial aid office to discuss financial arrangements to complete their program. - 7.
 A re-entry student resumes to the same Satisfactory Academic Progress status as when he/she left the school.